 Steps to install latest version of Node.js for CentOS, Red Hat or Fedora:

-1. Install curl if it's not already available in your system.
+1. Install curl on your system if it is not already available.

 $ sudo yum install --assumeyes curl